-- Place the bird’s nest in a bowl of cool and clean water, making sure the water covers the nest entirely.
-This allows the nest to have full contact with water and absorb the water fully.
+Place the bird’s nest in a bowl of cool and clean water, making sure the water covers them entirely.
+This allows full contact with water for full absorption.

-- For natural nests, there may be a small amount of feather or debris so you can use a pair of tweezers to remove them.
-For ease, place the bird’s nest on a white cloth so you can see the dark feathers or debris easily.
+There may be a small number of feathers or debris so you can use a pair of tweezers to remove them.
+For ease, place the material on a white cloth so you can see the dark feathers or debris easily.

-- If there are still impurities, you can rinse the bird’s nest a few times, tearing small pieces of the nests to allow the impurities inside to be washed off.
+If there are still impurities, you can rinse the nest a few times, tearing small strands out to allow the impurities inside to be washed off.

 How to Cook Bird’s Nest Soup?

 All types of bird’s nests should be prepared with indirect heat (i.e., stewing or steaming).

 One should take caution not to boil the nests directly, to prevent overheating.
 Place the bird’s nest bowl to be steamed or stewed.